api-platform/docs/core/graphql.md

 ## Enabling GraphQL

-To enable GraphQL and its IDE (GraphiQL and GraphQL Playground) in your API, simply require the [API Platform GraphQL](https://github.com/api-platform/graphql) package using Composer:
+To enable GraphQL and its IDE (GraphiQL and GraphQL Playground) in your API, simply require the `api-platform/graphql` package using Composer:

 ```console
     composer require api-platform/graphql